About Mpox

 Important Announcements

-• Gay, bisexual, and other men (including cisgender and transgender men) who have sex with men (MSM) or transgender women who meet at least one of the following criteria:
+• Gay, bisexual, and other men who have sex with men, transgender or nonbinary people who in the past 6 months have had one of the following:

 If the above applies to you and you would like to get the vaccine, please login to the patient portal and go to "Appointments" to schedule the mpox vaccine.